 - With some individuals, X-ray studies may be enough to clarify a diagnosis.

-- Colonoscopy is usually recommended.
-Routine colonoscopy, even without symptoms, is recommended once you are 50 years old.
+- A colonoscopy is usually recommended.
+A routine colonoscopy, even without symptoms, is recommended once you are 50 years old.

 - Sometimes when the source of bleeding is entirely clear (for example, recurrent ulcers), these studies may not be needed.